MathEyraud/Dashboard-entreprise/README.md

 - **Language Tools** - Spell-checkers, grammar tools, and translation services
 - **Installed Tools** - Links to local applications installed on your computer
 - **And more** - Easily add any other category relevant to your work environment

+## 🎨 Display Customization

+Personalize your dashboard appearance with these display options:

+### Density Options
+- **Compact** - Smaller tiles and less spacing to fit more content on screen
+- **Standard** - Balanced size and spacing for everyday use
+- **Comfortable** - Larger tiles and more spacing for enhanced readability

+### Layout Options
+- **Grid** - Classic tile-based layout organized in a responsive grid
+- **List** - Detailed list view with application descriptions

+Access these settings through the floating palette button in the bottom-left corner of the screen.
+Your preferences are saved automatically.

 ## 🔧 Installation